Life of Athanasius

-Athanasius was bishop of Alexandria and spent almost his entire life contending against the Arian heresy.
+Athanasius was a Christian theologian and bishop of Alexandria, Egypt, where he spent almost his entire life contending against the Arian heresy.
 He was banished and restored no less than four times as the political winds changed.
 His best known work is On the Incarnation.
+Athanasius was born around 296 and died May 2, 373 AD.

 At the outset of his archiepiscopate is to be placed the organization of the church in Ethiopia or Abyssinia by his consecration of Frumentius as bishop of Axum.
 Another event of these comparatively quiet times was Athanasius's visitation of the Thebaid, a region where much trouble was being caused by the Arians, and by the Meletians, who resisted his earnest efforts to repress their separatist tendency.